Share

 What do you do at Graffito?

 I lead Graffito ID (GID), Graffito’s creative services and branding division.
 GID helps our colleagues and clients tell stories through branding, environmental graphics, and website design.
-As a photographer, I’m also busy documenting our projects from the land and air.
-Most importantly, I make sure that my colleagues have all the GSP swag that they need.
+As a photographer, I’m also busy documenting projects from the land and air.
+Most importantly, I make sure that there is plenty of Graffito swag available to those that want it.

 What is your educational + professional background?